 Entryway coat rack

-The only thing we changed from her tutorial was the size (we used 10 inch wood on the back panel of the small shelf one).
+The only thing we changed from her tutorial was the size (we used 10-inch wood on the back panel of the small shelf one).
 We also didn’t include the bottom trim piece, which if you read her tutorial, she mentioned that she probably would not use this piece if she were to build it again – so we took her advice.

 Farmhouse entryway decor

 At the last minute I added that faux leather pillow to the bench and it was the perfect extra touch, don’t you think?
+If you love leather, check out these other ways to incorporate leather into your home decor here!

 However, If you had more space in your entryway you could add something more built-in (like these mudroom lockers), more farmhouse style throw pillows, or even add cute farmhouse wreath DIY hanging from one of the coat hooks.
 I think something like a shiplap sign or a sponge wall would be so fun in a modern farmhouse entryway like this.